AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Report_3.md

 The fluidization velocity of the sand is dependent on: the sand's density, the kinematic viscosity of water, the reactor's cross sectional area, the height of the sand bed, and the porosity of the sand bed, as stated in [Equation 1](#Equation-1).

 In order to determine the porosity of the sand bed, the Dissolved gas subteam needed to conduct an experiment.
-The following steps were be taken to determine porosity, adapted from [Fabrication Source 1](https://raw.githubusercontent.com/AguaClara/Dissolved-Gas/master/Literature/Fabrication.md).
+The following steps were be taken to determine porosity, adapted from [Ms. Worth](https://socratic.org/questions/how-do-scientists-measure-the-porosity-of-soil).

 1. Acquire silica sand from the AguaClara laboratory.
 2. Transfer the sand to a graduated cylinder to measure the volume of the sand, and record it exactly.
 This is the sample's volume. ($V_{sample}$)